 - Have you been made bankrupt and used the IVA process?
 Many people want to know how they can undertake this and come out of the other side.
 From the beginning to the end (such as bank accounts for bankrupts can be details you can provide.

 - How to get out of debt is a big topic at present and follows along the lines of the above.

 - Consider you follow a football team then how about a guide to grounds or an away fans A-Z of the premiership, etc..

 - Then consider all the hobbies and pastimes there are that people need additional information.

-- And if you're a recent parent, then there's so much to consider.
+- And if you're a new parent, then there's so much to consider.
 There are some huge online businesses created from this (and not selling stuff, just selling knowledge).

 - The list is endless from fishing (the largest UK pastime) to gardening and even drinking and watching TV!

 Searching for Today's Most Profitable Businesses

 If you're stuck for ideas, then look at the Times 100 fastest growing businesses.

 Many of these were in recruitment (which is where Dragon's Den James Caan made a lot of his money) but not these days.
 The UK is a service GDP nation, and people want services to save them time, provide convenience for something they don't want to undertake or provide expert knowledge to help them.